 When a data subject exercises their right to data erasure from a data controller's records, this means full erasure, even if erasure from certain locations presents a challenge for the data controller.
 According to the UK Information Commissioner’s Office (ICO), "there is no provision in Article 17 for partial erasure due to technical constraints.
 If a request for erasure under Article 17 is valid, it will be difficult to justify continuing to hold any version of the data which falls under the request”.
 Data controllers will therefore get no sympathy for not being able to find records in, and delete records from, their backups and archives.

 This is where Redstor comes in.
-Backups and archives created and stored with Redstor software can be searched to make sure that every reference to a data subject is found.
-The erasure of a set of found references is simple and can be monitored as it happens.
+Backups and archives created and stored with Redstor can be searched to make sure that every reference to a data subject is found.
+The deletion of a set of found references is simple and can be monitored as it happens.

-For more information on GDPR, download Redstor's whitepapers on the topic here.
+For more information on GDPR, see our website.